Vision and Mission

 - Affiliated laboratories include the fMRI Center for Neuroimaging, Proteomics/Mass Spectroscopy, Tissue Imaging, the Conrad Prebys Center for Chemical Genomics, Human Tissue Resources, and the UC San Diego Genomics Core at the Sanford Consortium

-- The CTRI provides an integrated service to support molecular methods in clinical trials, and includes mentoring, training, assay design, and performance
+- ACTRI provides an integrated service to support molecular methods in clinical trials, and includes mentoring, training, assay design, and performance

-- The CTRI developed the Center for Accelerating Drug Development (CADD) to enable early decisions during early phases of drug development.
+- ACTRI developed the Center for Accelerating Drug Development (CADD) to enable early decisions during early phases of drug development.
 CADD brings together the biomarker laboratory (TRT), the phase I unit (CCR) and the Center for Computational Biology and Bioinformatics.

 Community Engagement (CE) Unit

 Community Engagement advances the science of community engagement in research, engages the general public on matters of clinical and translational research, and increases collaboration with community-based agencies and providers.
-For CTRI investigators, research staff, and trainees, the Division promotes best practices in community engagement, increases the capacity to engage the community, and increases the use of CTRI services.
+For ACTRI investigators, research staff, and trainees, the Division promotes best practices in community engagement, increases the capacity to engage the community, and increases the use of ACTRI services.

 - Builds partnerships with practitioners and patients at Palomar Pomerado Health, Rady Children’s Hospital, community clinics, and other health-related organizations and agencies, and the general public